Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/07_bosh_tasks.md

    bosh tasks
    ```

-1. To look at the logs of a task, issue the following command: `bosh task <task-ID>` or `bosh task` to look at the logs of last one executed.
+1. To look at the logs of a task, issue the following command: `bosh task <task-ID>` or `bosh task` to look at the logs of one under execution (if any).

    ```execute
    bosh task